sait-wbdv/assessments/cpnt265/agile/skulls/README.md

 - Flywheel Extension
   - One Skull
   - open a chat session with Flywheel support and ask for a trial extension
+- Tech Support!!!
+  - Help out classmates with a git conflict or some other terrifying tech problem.

+## Delegation
+- Create a "ticket" for another classmate to complete.
+  - What are the assumptions/prerequisites?
+IOW, what skills are required?
+  - What's the expected output?
+  - What's the projected scope of the work?
+How many hours?
+  - When does it need to be completed?

+## Assets
+- Image resizing/optimizing
+- Image research: finding openly licensed images that fit a defined category.

+## Data entry
+- Converting data formats
+  - For example, someone might need a CSV converted to JSON.